muyun/nlp/homework/note.md

   * morphology: about word formation
   * syntax: how words combine to form phrases and sentences
   * semantics: the meaning of sentences
   * pragmatics:  use context in order to interpret an utterance's meaning

+##### note about WordNet
+  During WordNet development synsets are organized into forty-five lexicographer files based on syntactic category and logical groupings.

 ##### note about NLP
   * Part-of-speech (POS) tagging